What Is the Legal Age to Drive a Golf Cart in Michigan?

 Can a 12-Year-Old Drive a Golf Cart at Night?

-No. Minors under 14 cannot operate golf carts on public roads at any time.
-Nighttime use on private property requires adult supervision.
+No. Minors under 14 cannot operate a golf cart on public roads, and nighttime use requires supervision on private property.

 Do Golf Carts Need License Plates?

-Yes, if driven on public roads.
-Michigan requires registered LSVs to display a license plate and valid decal.
+Yes, if used on public roads.
+LSVs must be registered and display a license plate.

 Are Passengers Allowed?

 Only if the golf cart has seat belts for all passengers.
-Overloading is a common citation in tourist areas.
+Overloading can result in fines.

 Search products